888kitkatcode/tic-tac-toe/README.md

 4. The above steps will continue until all boxes have been selected.
 ##### How to check for wins?
 1. Each box has an ID and the IDs are numbered box 1-9 from left-to-right, left-to-right and left-to-right.
-2. The winning combinations would contain:
+2. Write an if statement to check for one of the following winning combinations:
 - (a) box1, box2, box3
 - (b) box4, box5, box6
 - (c) box7, box8, box9